 Archaeology of European societies between the Mesolithic and Iron Age; how ideas about Europe's prehistoric past have been used for political purposes.

-Cultural Resources Management (CRM) archaeology as the largest sector of archaeological research in the United States in terms of employment, funding, and field- and lab-related activity; investigate the past, navigate the complexities of compliance requirements from federal, state, and local regulations concerning historic preservation; introduction to the legal, procedural, and practical foundations of CRM archaeology; prepare students for employment by acquisition of skills from project planning through dissemination of results.
-Prerequisites: ANTH:1201.
+Cultural Resources Management (CRM) archaeology is the largest sector of archaeological research in the United States in terms of employment, funding, field- and lab-related activity; students investigate the past and navigate complexities of compliance requirements from federal, state, and local regulations concerning historic preservation; introduction to legal, procedural, and practical foundations of CRM archaeology; preparation for employment by acquisition of skills from project planning through dissemination of results.
 Recommendations: completion of other anthropology, geography, history, or Native American studies courses.
+Same as NAIS:3240.

 Prehistoric cultural development north of Mexico from initial occupation to European contact and conquest; emphasis on dynamics of culture change.
-Same as AINS:3257.
+Same as NAIS:3257.

 Anthropological overview of prehistoric cultures of the American Southwest; emphasis on understanding archaeological arguments concerning major processes in the past.
-Same as AINS:3258.
+Same as NAIS:3258.